Almarranz/Libralato_data/README.md

 >Selecting at the center improves the posibilities of choosing  mini cluster without any false cluster member in it.
 >In this mini cluster we can look for de dispersion in velocity and color to have an idean of what we are looking for in Lkbralato data. same_cluster_diff_MS.py.
 Fins same cluster around different MS **whithin the same search(dbscan or hdbscan)**.

+cluster_to_region.py.
+Generates a region of the selected cluster to be visualized in DS9.